mlswg/mls-protocol/draft-ietf-mls-protocol.md

     HKDF-Expand-Label(handshake_secret, "hs", [sender], nonce_length)
 ~~~~~

-The base secret of for each sender is used to initiate a symmetric hash ratchet
+The base secret for each sender is used to initiate a symmetric hash ratchet
 which generates a sequence of keys and nonces.
 The sender uses the j-th
 key/nonce pair in the sequence to encrypt (using the AEAD) the j-th message they
 send during that epoch.
 In particular, each key/nonce pair MUST NOT be used to